 3.2 To achieve this purpose the Institute is to:

-• Bring together academics working on corporate governance in Europe and elsewhere and promote interaction between academics from different disciplines, such as economics, law, finance, management and sociology.
+• Bring together leading academics working on corporate governance around the world and promote interaction between academics from different disciplines, such as economics, law, finance, management and behavioural sciences.

-• Undertake, commission and disseminate research on corporate governance.
+• Undertake, commission and disseminate evidence-based research on corporate governance and stewardship.

-• Advise on the formulation of policy and development of best practice based on impartial and objective research and collective know-how.
+• Act as a non-partisan bridge between geographic and industry communities towards the development of best practice based on impartial and objective research and collective know-how.

-• Undertake any other activity that will improve understanding and exercise of corporate governance.
+• Undertake any other activity that will improve the understanding and exercise of corporate governance.

 3.3 The Institute will seek to achieve its aims for example by:

-• Periodically inviting distinguished academics to hold public policy lectures.
+• Periodically inviting distinguished academics to hold public lectures.

 • Arranging international academic conferences.